radiodiagnostica/resnet-cem-histo/PAPER.md

 Input images were converted to 3-channel grayscale.
 During training, crops were fed to a `RandomResizedCrop((224,224))` layer, followed by `RandomHorizontalFlip`, `RandomRotation(15)`, and `ColorJitter(0.1,0.1)`.
 Validation and test images underwent `Resize(256)` and `CenterCrop((224,224))`.
 All images were normalised to the ImageNet mean and standard deviation.

 ![raw-cems](raw-cems.png)
-**Figure 2.** Representative early- and late-phase recombined CEM images (LMLO projection) illustrating the baseline appearance before cropping.
+**Figure 2.** Representative recombined CEM images (LMLO projection) illustrating the baseline appearance before cropping.

 ![cropped-cems](cropped-cems.png)
 **Figure 3.** Examples of manually cropped regions of interest (ROIs) that were used as model input.